Sarvpreet-Kaur/Walmart_HackathonSupplyChainOptimisation/README.md

 Each product’s dataset follows a realistic trend with seasonality and noise.

 ## 🚀 How to Run the Project
-Run this link directly to see the working: https://walmarthackathonsupplychainoptimisation-ahoa5v5yxzgktsujmxpe2r.streamlit.app/
+Run this link directly to see the working:<br>
+https://walmarthackathonsupplychainoptimisation-ahoa5v5yxzgktsujmxpe2r.streamlit.app/

 Clone the repo: